STAT545-UBC-hw-2018-19/hw03-lsloboda/hw03-gapminder.md

 suppressPackageStartupMessages(library(knitr))
 ```

+-   The knitr library is useful for improving the appearance of tables using the kable() command, described in more detail [here](https://www.rdocumentation.org/packages/knitr/versions/1.20/topics/kable).
--   Take a snapshot of the data to *sanity check* that the data and variables appear as we expect:
+-   We will take a quick look at the data to *sanity check* that the data and variables appear as we expect:

 ``` r
 (head(gapminder))